sq8vps/system/doc/database.md

 # Nabla System Configuration Database Format

 All multi-byte fields, except the UUID, are stored least significant byte first.
+All fields are packed, that is, there is no specific alignment.

 ## Header
 * Magic word: `_NABLADB` without terminator (8 bytes)